idmarjr/id-etc-br/README.md

 ## Setup the project:
 1. Open your command line tool and navigate to project folder;
 2. Run `bower install` to install frontend dependencies;
-3. Run `gulp install` to install Gulp plugins used;
+3. Run `npm install` to install project dependencies;
 4. Run `gulp` to start Gulp tasks;
 5. Have fun developing;